What is the Leopard 2 tank, and why does Ukraine want it?

 Each tank boasts a 44- or 55-caliber 120-mm main gun and a 1,500-horsepower engine that allows it to move as fast as 44 mph, according to Krauss-Maffei Wegmann, the German defense company that manufactures the tank.
 Some 60 tons of armor protect their crews from return fire.

-Among the countries that operate the Leopard 2 is Poland, which has pledged to send 14 Leopard 2 tanks to Ukraine but must await Germany's approval to do so.
+Among the countries that operate the Leopard 2 is Poland, which has pledged to send 14 of the tanks to Ukraine but needed Germany's approval to do so.

 Why are tanks important to Ukraine's war effort?